liorgeren/jsoncompare/README.md

 *  Being able to tell whether or not an arbitrarily nested json blob is the same as another blob can hurt your eyes.
 *  Additional complexity comes in when your json array's order doesn't matter.
 *  For example, you might have a set in Java that you are going to send over the wire as json.
 It may be represented as a json array but in actuality, you don't care about the order.
+*  When two values are close, use rel_tolerance and abs_tolerance to specify the amount of leeway to provide.
+[Math.isclose](https://docs.python.org/3/library/math.html#math.isclose) documents the specifics.

 ##Disclaimer
 This project takes the original jsoncompare and adds a few things.
 First, I wanted to use this with python 3.
-I also needed flexibility with integers.
+I also needed flexibility with numbers.
-If an integer is say 10 off, then it's still close enough for me.
+If an number is say 10 off, then it's still close enough for me.
 I also used rapidjson instead of the builtin json module since it can offer a lot of speed.

 ## Recent Changes
     Version    Comments